Our Tribal Council

-The Women of the Spirit.
-They meet every second Saturday of every month at 10:00 AM.
+A chairwoman is needed for the Women of the Spirit.
 Ladies 18 and up can join.
 WOS work on Regalia, read books about the history of the Cherokee women, work on the tribal flower bed, and help the Elders as much as possible.

 Kimberly Night Bird Lance and Jimmy Snake Killer Nicholson are the Chairpeople of the Young Cherokees.

 Our Mission Statement is:

 To gather our young for the betterment of the tribe;

 To learn and preserve our history and our culture; and

 Young Cherokees are tribal members under the age of 35.

 Victoria Yellow Rose Norris has stepped aside as the Chairwoman of the Teaching Clan.
 Another chairperson is needed.